kosz/tamland/README.md

 ## A few notes on the Dev Env

-The dev environment is fairly complex, as it's been scaffolded using a yeoman generator that I wrote.
+The dev environment is fairly complex, as it's been scaffolded using a [yeoman generatora](https://github.com/kosz/generator-modular) that I wrote to speed up my angular development process.
 While the generator is aimed at angular apps, I was able to strip down angular from it, and use only vanilla javascript, while leveraging it's many automation and dev environment features, such as the browserSync development server and automatic injection and compilation of assets into the html.

-The modular generator, is wired up to provide an asset pipeline which can support the [Google Best Practice Recommendations for Angular App Structure](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/mobilebasic?pli=1).
+The [modular generator](https://github.com/kosz/generator-modular), is wired up to provide an asset pipeline which can support the [Google Best Practice Recommendations for Angular App Structure](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/mobilebasic?pli=1).
 Taking advantage of this, you will find the javascript asset files next to relevant scss files organized in a feature based folder structure.
 There are no templates/partials since only vanilla js was allowed and there wasn't enough time to rebuild angular template cache.

 ## Installation